toni-oj/toni-oj/README.md

-- 👋 Hi, I'm @toni-oj (also known as V1zxl)
+Hi, I'm @toni-oj (also known as V1zxl)
-- ℹ️ I program games and stuff.
+I program and stuff 🥀